Meet the Team

 Joe Hornby, Sounding Bowl Maker

 Born in Dorset, Joe was Waldorf educated, choosing at the age of 15 to train as a Sounding Bowl maker he spent several years here and became an important part of the workshop.
-He completed his training in 2013 and is now a full-time member of the team, helping to train new makers himself.
+He completed his training in 2013 and was, for some years, a full-time member of the team, helping to train new makers himself.
 Joe appreciates the varieties of woods he uses, and works to bring out the best qualities of each one.
 Joe’s innate musicality and joyful nature comes through in his work producing Sounding Bowls that are typically light in weight with a tender responsiveness.
-When not in the workshop Joe enjoys cycling off road and on, music and foraging.

 Sky Brierley, Sounding Bowl Maker